Bembridge Lifeboat Station

-The station currently operates a All-weather lifeboat, 16-17 Alfred Albert Williams (ON 1297), on station since 2010, and a Inshore lifeboat (ILB), Norman Harvey (D-778), on station since 2015.
-The ILB is kept in a boathouse on the shore, next to the pier gangway of the main boathouse.
+The station currently operates a All-weather lifeboat (ALB), 16-17 Alfred Albert Williams (ON 1297), on station since 2010, and a Inshore lifeboat (ILB), Sue (D-912), on station since 2026.
+The ALB is housed in the main boathouse on a piled platform with slipway, linked to the shore by a pier gangway, with the ILB kept in a boathouse on the shore.

 History

 1867–1922: original service and rescues

 The first lifeboat service began at Bembridge in 1867.
 A boathouse was built at Lane End at a cost of £165, and the first lifeboat was launched from here by means of a carriage.
-The first lifeboat on station was a self-righting 'pulling and sailing' (P&S) lifeboat, one with oars and sails, and was 32 ft long and 7 ft 6 in in beam.
+The first lifeboat on station was a self-righting 'pulling and sailing' (P&S) lifeboat, one with oars and sails, and was 32 ft 0 in long and 7 ft 6 in in beam.
 She was paid for by the subscriptions of the citizens of Worcester and was named City of Worcester.

 The lifeboat Queen Victoria (ON 112), was placed at Bembridge from 1887 to 1902.
 In 1902, she was replaced by another lifeboat to be named Queen Victoria (ON 468).
 The first boathouse was enlarged between 1902 and 1903.

 On 3 February 1916 the SS Empress Queen became stranded in thick fog and foul weather on the Ring Rocks, off the Foreland at the eastern extremity of the Isle of Wight.
 There were 1,300 troops and a large quantity of ammunition on board.
 A destroyer was used to take off the troops while the crew remained on board.
 Efforts to pull the Empress Queen off the rocks failed, and within a few hours a gale had blown up.
 The Queen Victoria (ON 468) was launched to assist but was unable to anchor nearby.
 A line thrown from the Empress Queen was finally retrieved, allowing the lifeboat to be pulled alongside.
 Over four trips, the Queen Victoria rescued 110 crewmen, along with the ship's cat and dog.
 Coxswain John Holbrook would be awarded the RNLI Silver Medal.